qmk/qmk_firmware/docs/feature_layers.md

 Sometimes, you might want to switch between layers in a macro or as part of a tap dance routine. `layer_on` activates a layer, and `layer_off` deactivates it.
 More layer-related functions can be found in [action_layer.h](https://github.com/qmk/qmk_firmware/blob/master/quantum/action_layer.h).

+If you want to save multiple persistent default layers, you will want to avoid using the `set_single_persistent_default_layer` function which only supports one default persistent layer at a time.
+Instead, you can `#define DEFAULT_LAYER_BITMASK_ENABLE` and call the `eeconfig_update_default_layer` function directly, passing it an 8-bit wide bitfield representing the least significant byte of a layer_state_t variable.
+Note that this approach is limited to storing persistent default layers only between layers 0 and 7.

 ## Functions :id=functions

 There are a number of functions (and variables) related to how you can use or manipulate the layers.